opendata-swiss/eCH-0285-Use-of-controlled-vocabularies/document/04_creator.md

 ### Usage Notes
+TBD: The goal is to have at least one of the following attributes, to be able which one is responsible.
+The usage note should reflect, that we ask mandatory ot have at least one provided.

 #### dcat:creator
 An entity responsible for producing the dataset (provider of the technical components), organisation or company.